eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 }
 ```

+**NOTE:** Only credentials that were included in credential offer that initialized the [Issuer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/Issuer.kt) component can be passed.

 #### Request batch credential issuance

 Given an `authorizedRequest` and in the context of an `issuer` a batch credential issuance request can be placed as follows